zebralove79/fsd_ic/README.md

 # Project 3 - Item Catalogue

-This repository contains course work for the Udacity course Full Stack Web Development.
+This repository contains course work for the Udacity course Full Stack Web Developer.
 It is for the third assignment, the implementation of an item catalogue.

 The code was written by [Moritz Hellwig](http://blog.zebralove79.com).
 Some parts of the code have come from Udacity and other sources; these are acknowledged in the documentation as well as in the acknowledgements section below.